Rampager137/AUTO-ACCEPT-on-python/readme.txt

-AutoAccept
+# 🎮 AutoAccept

-Description:
-AutoAccept is a Python automation script that automatically accepts a game match by detecting the "Accept" button on the screen and clicking it.
-It simplifies the process of joining matches without manual input.
+**AutoAccept** automatically accepts a game match by detecting the "Accept" button on your screen and clicking it, saving you time and effort.

-Features:
+---

+## ⚡ Features
-Automatically searches for and clicks the "Accept" button.
+- Automatically searches for and clicks the "Accept" button.

-Adjustable search interval and maximum attempts.
+- Adjustable search interval and maximum attempts.

-Works on Windows out of the box.
+- Works on Windows out of the box, no manual setup needed.

-Requirements:
+---

+## 🛠️ Requirements
-Windows system with Python installed.
+- Windows with Python installed.

-No manual installation of Python packages is needed; the included batch file handles everything.
+- **No manual installation of packages** — the included batch file handles everything.

+---

-Setup & Usage:
+## 🚀 Setup & Usage

-Place all project files in the same folder:
+1. Place all project files in the same folder:

-autoaccept.py

-autoaccept.bat

-requirements.txt
+   - `autoaccept.py`
+   - `autoaccept.bat`
+   - `requirements.txt`

-Screenshot of the "Accept" button (Prynyat igru(tolko prinyat).png)
+   - Screenshot of the "Accept" button (`Prynyat igru(tolko prinyat).png`)

-Double-click autoaccept.bat.
+2. Double-click `autoaccept.bat`.
 It will:

-Create a virtual environment if needed
+   - Create a virtual environment (`venv`) if needed

-Install all required libraries automatically
+   - Install all required libraries automatically

-Run the script
+   - Run the script

-Notes:
+---

+## ⚠️ Notes
-Ensure the screenshot matches the in-game "Accept" button.
+- Make sure the screenshot matches your game's "Accept" button.

-The virtual environment is created as venv inside the project folder.
+- The virtual environment is created inside the project folder (`venv`).